shalecraig/configur8r/README.md

 # Usage

 1. Write a file annotated with @Configuration - [MyConfiguration.java](https://github.com/shalecraig/configur8r/blob/master/sample/src/main/java/com/shale/sample/MyConfiguration.java) is a good example.
-2. Compile with environment variables that match the attributes in your configuration file - `NAME='hi' FOO='1' BAR='true'`
+2. Compile with environment variables that match the attributes in your configuration file - `NAME='hi' FOO='1' BAR='true' mvn install`
-3. Use the generated file, like `MyConfiguration generated = MyConfiguration__Generated.populate();`
+3. Use the generated instance of the configuration: `MyConfiguration generated = MyConfiguration__Generated.populate();`

 TODO: improve the documentation